 The Linux cp command copies a file or a folder on a computer.
 You can move one or more files and folders at the same time.
 The syntax for cp is the name of the file to be copied followed by the place the copy should be located.

 Copying files and folders is a task almost everyone who works with Linux performs on a daily basis.
 But, using the command line, it’s not as simple as dragging a file into another window on your computer.
 Rather, you need to use the cp command to copy files and folders.

+If you want to work with Linux in any capacity, it is not enough to simply become familiar with what coding is and the C programming language, which forms the basis of the Linux Kernel.
+You’ll also need to master the Linux cp command.
 In this guide, we’re going to discuss how to use the Linux cp command to copy files and folders on Linux systems.

 Linux cp Command: Copy a File

 The Linux cp command is used for copying files and directories to another location.
 To copy a file, specify “cp” followed by the name of a file to copy.
 Then, state the location at which the new file should appear.
 The new file does not need to have the same name as the one you are copying.

 Let’s take a look at the syntax for the Linux cp command:

 The “source” refers to the file or folder you want to move. “destination” is the target directory where you want to move that file or folder.

 When “source” and “destination” are both files, the source file will be copied into the destination file.
 If you specify multiple files or directories as the “source”, “destination” must be a folder into which those files and directories can be moved.